- Significantly better quality product than Cokin P holders

 Holder and filters

 Holder is then tightened on the adapter ring using the small screw on the side, as seen below.
 Filters are just slided in the slots.
-Tightness can be adjusted with four thumb screws – filters may also be of different thickness.
+Filter stack tightness can be adjusted with four thumb screws – filters may also be of different thicknesses.

 While this may not be the sturdiest solution, it is very practical.
 Basically you